oroinc/documentation/commerce/admin_guide/op_structure/mq/mq_bundle.rst

 Overview
 --------

-The OroMessageQueue bundle integrates OroMessageQueue component.
-It adds easy to use configuration layer, register services and tie them together, register CLI commands.
+The OroMessageQueue bundle integrates the OroMessageQueue component.
+It adds an easy to use configuration layer, register services and ties them together, registers CLI commands.

 Jobs
 ----

 The bundle provides an entity and a web gui for :ref:`the jobs <op-structure--mq-component--jobs>`.
-So the jobs are created in the db and have a web gui where you can monitor jobs status and interrupt jobs.
+So the jobs are created in the db and have a web gui where you can monitor the jobs' status and interrupt jobs.

 Usage
 -----